norahal2003/lab3ai/README.md

 ![lab3ai](famlytree.png)
 ## Description

-This project represents a family tree using Prolog.
+This lab represents a family tree using Prolog.

-It shows the relationships between family members and allows users to query information about parents, children, brothers, sisters, and other family connections.
+It shows the relationships between family members and allows me to query information about parents, brothers, sisters, and other family connections.

 ## Family Members

 Haif is the main parent in the family tree.

-Haif has three children:
+Haif has two children:

-- Mufreh
 - Alhanouf
 - Sara

 Mufreh has the following children:
 - Mohammed
 - Fahad
 - Hadeel